Plant Cultivation

 If a vivid and blooming flower is your definition of ‘OK’, unfortunately, these flowers are not likely to make it.
 Indeed, they can tolerate being in a car for a few hours, but their condition can deteriorate.
 To keep them fresh, place them in a shaded area in your car.

-With proper care and fresh water, a bouquet of flowers can last anywhere from 5 to 14 days.
+With proper care and fresh water, a bouquet can last anywhere from 5 to 14 days.
 Regularly changing the water, trimming the stems, and using floral preservatives can significantly extend their vase life.

 • How long can flowers last with water?